joergmlpts/btrfs-home-directory-snapshots/README.md

 The script `snapshot` creates and deletes read-only snapshots of the home directory.
 These snapshots are stored in directory `~/.snapshots/` and each snapshot contains all the files and directories of the home directory from the time the snapshot was taken.
-These read-only snapshots provide access to files which may have been modified or deleted since the snapshot was created.
+These read-only snapshots provide access to files which may have been modified or deleted ater the snapshot was created.
 Snapshots are not a replacement for backups; they do not guard against hardware failures.
+Unlike btrfs snapshots taken with [timeshift](https://github.com/teejee2008/timeshift), the purpose is not to later restore the system with the snapshots.
+Home directory snapshots allow us to retrieve a bunch of files and directories that have since been changed or deleted.

 In order for these scripts to work, the `btrfs` file systems needs to used for home directories.
 Btrfs snapshots can only be created from subvolumes.
 In order for the `snapshot` command to be usable, the home directory thus needs to be a btrfs subvolume.
 Script `home2subvolume` turns home directories into subvolumes.

+These scipts have been written for Ubuntu 20.04 and they likely work for other Linux installations as well.
+Ubuntu needs to be installed with the root filesystem formatted for btrfs.

 ## Usage

 The first step is to turn one or more home directories into btrfs subvolumes.
-Script `home2subvolume` is called with one or more userids and it does this conversion.
+Script `home2subvolume` is called with one or more userids and it performs this conversion.
 Script `home2subvolume` needs to be run as root when the home directory to be converted is not in use.
 A backup of the home directory is a good idea.

 This is an example.
 We add two test users, `test` and `etest`.
 Userid `test` has a regular home directory and `etest`'s home directory is encrypted with ecryptfs.